-Continuing a long career as a foreign correspondent, in 2017 Barry has reported from the G20 summit in Hamburg, the Silicon Valley, Detroit, South Africa and Zimbabwe.
-In 2016 Barry filed columns from the Silicon Valley, New York City, the Carrier plant in Indiana, and the G7 summit in Ise Shima, Japan.
-His International Economy essay on how Japan is coping with the rise of China attracted considerable attention.
+A long-time foreign correspondent, in 2017 Barry has reported from the G20 summit in Hamburg, the Silicon Valley, Detroit, South Africa and Zimbabwe.
+In 2016 he was in the Silicon Valley and the G7 summit in Ise Shima, Japan.
+His Fall 2016 International Economy analysis about Japan coping with a shrinking population and the rise of China received considerable attention.

 In 2015 Barry reported from Hong Kong, Germany, Macedonia, the G20 summit in Turkey, and Cuba.
 His account of America’s ‘most scenic train ride,’ Amtrak’s Coast Starlight, appeared in USA Today on February 2016.
 It followed his piece of traveling on the Southwest Chief between Chicago and LA.
 He also wrote about the Oculus, the Santiago Calatrava building at the World Trade Center in Manhattan.